-The Airhead Telescoping Paddle found on Amazon is what I use.
-I like it because it’s telescoping so it stores neatly and compactly in the vessel.
+The Attwood Emergency Telescoping Paddle (Amazon Link Ad) is what I use.
+I like it because it’s telescoping, so it stores neatly and compactly in the front storage.

-So you got your Jet Ski home and on the dock.
+So you got your machine home and on the dock.
 You might be asking yourself, “how do I lock this thing down”?
 The best way is with a cable lock around the front bow hook.

 Most states require you to have a whistle or an air horn within reach.

 What I do is buy a bunch of whistles and attach them to every life jacket I own.
-This way, no matter what I always have a whistle and so do my guest.
+This way, no matter what, I always have a whistle and so do my guests.

-Most states want you to have a safety whistle because of the high visibility of it.
+Most states want you to have a safety whistle (Amazon Link Ad) because of its high visibility.
 I might be a little paranoid, but I also carry an air horn too when I ride my ski.

 A dry bag works great to keep your phone, wallet, registration, insurance papers, spare clothes, a towel, and everything else you carry dry.

-I’ve always been a big fan of bags like this for the color and quality of the bag.
+I’ve always been a big fan of bags like this (Amazon Link Ad) for the color and quality of the bag.
 A great feature with dry bags is that they’re buoyant enough to float if you drop them in the water.

-Here is a list of recommended clothing and jet ski accessories you should have when riding a jet ski.
+Here is a list of recommended clothing you should have when riding.

 - Riding Gloves.